 As ALS causes muscles in the chest to weaken, breathing can become difficult.
-In fact, respiratory problems have long been a leading cause of death for people with ALS.
+Here are some recommendations for managing these issues.

 Usually, ALS breathing problems first manifest as shortness of breath when performing physical activities.
 This can often be managed by simply taking breaks between activities to rest and catch your breath and by planning your schedule so that any physically demanding activities are spread out over the course of the day.